web3xDev/smartContracts/BuyMeACoffee/README.md

 This is a smart contract for a simple Buy Me A Coffee application built on the Ethereum blockchain using the Solidity programming language.

 ## Warning:
 This is an experimental smart contract and it should not be used in a production environment until its security and functionality have been thoroughly audited and tested.
+Use at your own risk!

 ## Functionality
 The contract allows users to contribute funds to creators and withdraw funds from their balance.